junxit/us-congress-bills-119/metadata.md

 - 2025-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 382 - 31 (Roll no. 125). (text: 5/13/2025 CR H1984)
 - 2025-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 382 - 31 (Roll no. 125). (text: 5/13/2025 CR H1984)
 - 2025-05-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2025-06-18 — Passed Senate without amendment by Voice Vote.
+- 2025-06-18 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2025-06-18 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2025-06-18 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S3459)
+- 2025-06-23 — Message on Senate action sent to the House.
+- 2025-07-03 — Presented to President.
+- 2025-07-03 — Presented to President.
+- 2025-07-15 — Became Public Law No: 119-25.
+- 2025-07-15 — Became Public Law No: 119-25.
+- 2025-07-15 — Signed by President.
+- 2025-07-15 — Signed by President.